HussainAther/awesome-ethics/README.md

 > ....

 > But how can you tell whether you are able to will your maxim as a universal law?
 On Kant's view, it is a matter of what you can will without contradiction...you envision trying to will your maxim in a world in which the maxim is universalized — in which it is a law of nature.
 You are to "Ask yourself whether, if the action which you propose should take place by a law of nature of which you yourself were a part, you could regard it as possible through your will" (C2 69)

+Already, upon encountering this first formulation of the categorical imperative, we have now well established that any limit on consequentialization would leave Kant's moral theory able to resist it.
+For one, the rightness or wrongness of actions is conforming to moral law such that the outcomes are no longer centrally a point of consideration.
+This does not mean we have deprived ethics of consequences, as Kagan points out in [Normative Ethics](https://westviewpress.com/books/normative-ethics/):

+> [the goodness of outcomes] is a factor I think virtually everyone recognizes as morally relevant.
+It may not be the only factor that is important for determining the moral status of an act, but it is certainly one relevant factor.

+Kantianism is notwithstanding deciding the status of actions not on the sole basis of outcomes.
+As well, it fails Brown's dominance formulation.

+The two other formulas are not within the scope of this section, nor is evidence for Kant's theory.
+The purpose of detailing Kantianism at all was to demonstrate deontology as conforming to moral law in a manner distinct from consequentialism.
+As well, it is sufficient to remind ourselves that there is a massive amount of evidence for each of these types of theories without having to detail it in this section for this theory in particular.
+As well, there are other types of deontological theories, also with a great deal of evidence.
+Scanlon's moral theory and Ross's moral theory are other prominent examples of deontology.

+We are now left with a fairly strong sense of what deontological theories look like.
+There is some imprecision in that sense, this will be discussed in [another section](https://www.reddit.com/r/Ethics/wiki/faq#wiki_2.4_are_these_taxonomic_imperfections_bad.3F_how_do_we_get_over_vague_definitions).
+For now, we must move on to address virtue ethics.